romanha/elasticsearch-status-monitor/readme.md

 The tool will create a folder called `reports` in the directory from where the JAR is called.
 This folder includes all generated reports.
 Users can customize this path to the reports via configuration.

-Each report is stored in a folder representing the time of the report generation, for example `reports/2021-03-11 22-43-50/index.html`.
+The report of the most recent run is stored in a folder called `latest`.
+Additionally, the tool archives all reports in folders representing the time of the report generation, for example `reports/2021-03-11 22-43-50/index.html`.

 To connect to a secured _Elasticsearch_ cluster, make sure that the certificates are added to the trust store of the JRE.
 The tool uses the default trust store located at `%JAVA_HOME%/lib/security/cacerts`.